The Omega Code: Plot

-Using each prophecy Rostenburg's program deciphers to guide him, Alexander works toward world domination by whatever means he deems necessary, including secretly arranging for the bombings of Muslim and Jewish holy sites in Israel.
-Reporting from Jerusalem, Cassandra is caught up in one of the blasts.
-The two prophets from Rostenburg's study take her from the rubble, telling her that they have "a message for [her] to carry".
-Alexander goes on to use the sites' rebuilding to help forge a groundbreaking Middle East peace treaty.
-Not long thereafter, most national governments agree to join a ten-state "World Union", of which Alexander is chairman.
-Lane finds fulfillment in his new position, though he regrets not being able to be with his estranged wife and young daughter.
+Using each prophecy the program deciphers to guide him, Alexander works toward world domination.
+Part of his plan is secretly arranging for the bombings of Muslim and Jewish holy sites in Israel.
+In Jerusalem, American reporter Cassandra Barris is caught up in one of the blasts.
+The prophets take her from the rubble.
+Alexander uses the sites' rebuilding to help forge a groundbreaking Middle East peace treaty.
+Most national governments agree to join a ten-state "World Union", of which Alexander is chairman.